THE TALLEST WOMAN

 The overall standard was very good and in cutting my list down I had to do much pondering and rethinking!
 Generally speaking, it was good to see how well written most of the stories were: and all of them threw vivid insights into women's lives.
-Many of them were very original too and I was also struck by the honestly and courage with which several of the entries were written - particularly memoirs, since in our society we tend to shy away from writing anything intensely personal.
+Many of them were very original too and I was also struck by the honesty and courage with which several of the entries were written - particularly memoirs, since in our society we tend to shy away from writing anything intensely personal.

 Here at the ZHR Writing Prize we have been overwhelmed and touched by the response we have had to our invitation to share writing about Women and Pakistan.
 We have received almost 500 entries; but what has astounded us is that we have reached writers from so many different areas in Pakistan and around the world.
 In addition to international entries (from the USA, UK, UAE, Germany and Saudi Arabia), the outreach in Pakistan has been phenomenal.

 Thank you so much to all those who took the trouble to share their stories and ideas with us.

 Abbottabad, Attock, Baltistan, Chakwal,

 Faisalabad, Gakhar, Gilgit, Gojra,